-The Genome Sequencing Service Center at the Stanford Center for Genomics and Personalized Medicine is seeking a Bioinformatician to manage and analyze large amounts of information, typically technical or scientific in nature, under the direction of project researchers, investigators, or managers.
-You will be part of a dynamic team and responsible for the sequencing data processing and delivery.
+Stanford University is seeking a bioinformatician to manage and analyze large amounts of information, typically technical or scientific in nature, under the direction of project researchers, investigators, or managers.

 Collect, manage and clean datasets.